 No provision is made in relation to appeals from any dispute resolution process.
 Clearly, if the Commissioner or Tribunal is involved in a particular dispute, then it is likely that the normal appeal processes from the decision of the Commissioner or a Tribunal will apply.
 This may depend upon the provisions of the relevant statement.
-However, in the case of other commercial dispute resolution processes, appeals to courts will only be permitted in very restricted circumstances.
-This is considered one of the attractions of commercial dispute resolution.
+However, in the case of other commercial dispute resolution processes, depending upon the mechanisms chosen, appeals to courts may only be permitted in very restricted circumstances.